As an Amazon Associate, I earn from qualifying purchases.

 - 1 ½ cups tomato juice

 - ½ tsp of salt

 - ⅓ cup mustard paste

 - Grease a 20 *32 cm baking dish, and set aside.

 - Mix these ingredients well: mincemeat+ oatmeal + tomato + egg + tomato juice + onion + green chilli + salt + pepper.

-- Put the mixture in the greased dish and shape like a “loaf” leaving room on each side and ends.
+- Put the mixture in the greased dish and shape it like a “loaf” leaving room on each side and end.

-- In a small bowl, mix; molasses + ketchup + mustard, stir until smooth.
+- In a small bowl, mix; molasses + ketchup + mustard, and stir until smooth.